machschmitt/linux/Documentation/iio/iio_adc.rst

                                                   |
                                              External VREF

-For **single-ended unipolar** channels, the analog voltage input can swing from 0V to VREF (where VREF is a voltage reference with voltage potential higher than system ground (GND)).
-The maximum input voltage is often called VFS (full-scale input voltage), with VFS being determined by VREF.
+The input voltage to a **single-ended unipolar** channel is allowed to swing from GND to VREF (where VREF is a voltage reference with electrical potential higher than system ground).
+The maximum input voltage is also called VFS (full-scale input voltage), with VFS being determined by VREF.
 The voltage reference may be provided from an external supply or derived from the chip power source.

 A single-ended unipolar channel could be described in device tree like the following example::